aws/s2n-quic/examples/rustls-mtls/README.md

 This example shows two features of s2n-quic

 ### mTLS
 mTLS stands for "mutual TLS", and is a TLS session where both the client and the server are authenticated.
-This examples demonstrates a quic connection with mTLS.
+This examples demonstrates a QUIC connection with mTLS.

 ### Event Logging
 This examples also includes an example usage of a `tracing_subscriber` which dumps all events to a log file.
 Note that this exact implementation is unlikely to be suitable for production use since it is